 Please email me with any questions, comments, or concerns you may have throughout the semester.
 I will do my best to respond to your inquiries within 24 business hours (Monday-Friday 8am-5pm).
-You can email me over the weekend or after 5pm, but do not expect a response immediately (tbh I usually do response, just don't expect it).
+You can email me over the weekend or after 5pm, but do not expect a response immediately (tbh I usually do respond, just don't expect it).
 Make sure you are writing your email in a professional manner.

 Before emailing me, ask yourself the following questions: Did I fill in the subject line with a brief description of my need for sending an email?
 Did I tell Dr. Coulson what class I am emailing about?
 Did I begin the email with a nice greeting and a comma?
 Did I write a few sentences with my request or question?
-Did I write a sign off phrase (sincerely, warmly, best wishes, respectfully, have a great day, etc. etc.)?
+Did I ask a question not covered in the syllabus?
+(Seriously, read the syllabus before you email me) Did I write a sign off phrase (sincerely, warmly, best wishes, respectfully, have a great day, etc. etc.)?
 Did I write my name underneath the sign-off phrase?
 If you answered yes to all these questions, hit send!
 If you need to work on your email some more, do it.
 I will not respond to your emails unless they adhere to proper etiquette.